hrishi483/Vakil-Desk-Assignement/ReadMe.md

 - The script prints success messages to the console during execution.

 ## Submission Structure
-The structure of Submission.zip file is as follows.<br>
+clone the git folder with the file structure as follows.<br>
     ├── dist/
     │   ├── web_scraper.exe
     ├── web_scraper.py